igorwojda/android-showcase/README.md

 centralized dependency management third-party dependency coordinates (group, artifact, version) are shared across all modules (Gradle projects and subprojects).

-All of the dependencies are stored in the [libs.versions.toml](./gradle/libs.versions.toml) file (default location).
+All of the dependencies are stored in the [settings.gradle.kts](./settings.gradle.kts) file (default location).
-The [TOML](https://toml.io/en/) file consists of a few major sections:
+Gradle versions catalog consists of a few major sections:

 - `[versions]` - declare versions that can be referenced by all dependencies
 - `[libraries]` - declare the aliases to library coordinates